cottrellka/EGFP_library_seq/README.md

-Scripts used in Manasvii et al, 2018 Manuscript
+Scripts used in Verma et al, 2018 Manuscript